Notes on the Geography of Northern India: Cherrapunji and Shillong

 U Tirot Sing was a Khasi chief who conducted a guerrilla war against the British.
 Betrayed in 1833, he was exiled to Dhaka.
 He died there two years later.
 The date of his death, July 17th, is a state holiday in Meghalaya.

 Fifty years after the earthquake of 1897, the Catholic church of Mary Help of Christians opened on the site of a wooden church built by German missionaries in 1913.
 It had burned, which perhaps explains the interest in concrete.
 To resist earthquakes, this one rests on trenches excavated in the bedrock, then filled with sand.

 The light-filled interior is almost skeletal, which reduces weight while simultaneously taunting the tectonic gods.
 There are reportedly 300,000 Catholics in the Shillong archdiocese, but other denominations have long been active in the Khasi Hills.
 We'll soon meet the Calvinistic Methodists who devoted themselves to Cherrapunji.

-The road continues south.
+The road continues south and uphill.

 The deeply incised plateau of the Khasi Hills.

 The extraordinary precipitation of Cherrapunji appears to be caused by the southern edge of the plateau blocking air masses coming from the south and forcing them to rise and cool.